francoisbl/visible_layers/README.md

 ## Feedback & contributions

-Feel free to open issues or suggest improvements via pull request.
+Feel free to open issues or suggest improvements.
-If you found this useful, consider starring the repo or sharing it with the QGIS community.